I am a soldier. I do not want.

 “This isn’t funny, T.”

-"I never said it was," she counters, serious now.
-"But in a world where we don't get to choose anything, I think I'll choose to be happy today."
+“I never said it was,” she counters.
+“But in a world where we don’t get to choose anything, I think I’ll choose to be happy today.”

-"Why would you ever choose to be happy today?"
-I argue, turning to her only to find her looking up at me, eyes shimmering with a light that shouldn't be there.
+“Why would you ever choose to be happy today?”
+I argue, turning to her only to find her already peering up at me, eyes shimmering with a light that shouldn’t be there.

 “Because today I get one more talk with you, and what’s better than that?”
 She flashes me a quick, brilliant smile before slipping past me for the gate.

-While the other two Sectionless are drug screaming by their arms, Thebe waltzes forth as if floating.
-On the outside of the perimeter, she takes a moment to trace her hand along the gray stone as if painting it with her fingertips, and the other Sectionless are thrown over the threshold into the muddy grass at her feet.
+While the other two wailing Sectionless are thrown over the threshold into the muddy grass, Thebe waltzes forth.
+As she passes through the perimeter, she takes a moment to trace her hand along the gray stone as if painting it with her fingertips, then turns back to me.

-One of the gate guards shouts an order, and the iron bars begin their heavy, lurking journey back to the wall.
+One of the gate guards shouts an order, and the iron gate begins its heavy, lurking return journey.
 Thebe waves goodbye as the first bar passes before her face, and my vision blurs.
-My eyes are hot, my lungs are on fire, and I can't remember what oxygen tastes like.
+My eyes are hot, my lungs are on fire, and I can’t remember what oxygen tastes like.

 I am a soldier.
 I do not want.